vishnya/so_text/README.md

 not software.
 Nevertheless, with more time I would still organize the code into a coherent whole that is focused on automating some experimentation to facilitate performance fine-tuning.
-Specifically, I would have a config file that populates the hardcoded hyperparameters with different combinations, applies different algorithms specified in the config, and returns the optimal result (based on a performance metric).
+Specifically, I would have a config file that populates the hardcoded hyper-parameters with different combinations, applies different algorithms specified in the config, and returns the optimal result (based on a performance metric).